aboutsummaryrefslogtreecommitdiff

 pearl-list-issues Fetch your open issues

-pearl-list-issues-by-project Fetch open issues in a chosen project
+pearl-list-issues-by-project Fetch every open issue in a chosen project (all assignees)

 pearl-list-issues-filtered Build an ad-hoc issue filter interactively

-pearl-run-saved-query Run a named local query from pearl-saved-queries
+pearl-run-local-view Run a named local view from pearl-local-views

 pearl-refresh-current-view Re-run the source recorded in the active file